 Characteristics That Great Artworks Have in Common

-At the end what makes a painting successful is that compositions, colors, and subject matter, all work harmoniously to deliver a unified and well-executed artwork that is pleasant to the viewer.
+In the end, what makes a painting successful is that its composition, color, and subject matter all work harmoniously to deliver a unified and well-executed artwork.

-There are a couple of main elements that typically come together to make a painting successful.
+There are a few main elements that typically come together to make a painting successful.

 What Makes a Good Painting?